Back to Blog

 "Hi [Name], this is [Your Name] from [Company].
 [Mutual connection] mentioned you might be the right person to talk to about [topic].
 They said [specific insight about their situation].
 Would you be open to a quick chat about that?"

-Why it works: Social proof and warm intros are the highest-converting call types.
-Referral calls convert at 3-5x the rate of pure cold calls.
+Why it works: Social proof and warm intros convert better than anything else.
+Referral calls close at 3-5x the rate of pure cold calls.

 Template 4: The Value-First Call